ioletsgo/FNFLinuxProject/README.md

 - Q: This seems a little bit hard to follow, is there an easier solution?
 - A: Sure there is.
 If you find it difficult to grasp all of the instructions, Please contact me.
 I would be willing to help you make a working finished product that runs smoothly on Linux.
 My [Twitter DMs](https://twitter.com/ioIetsgo) are always open to help.

-- Q: My mod has an unofficial linux port, and I want it taken down / removed from this repo.
-- A: I intend on using this github repo to post unofficial Linux ports of popular FNF mods, with notes of what works and what doesn't (if there are any issues).
-If you have issues with your mod being available, or public, you can send me a [DM on Twitter](https://twitter.com/ioIetsgo) and I will be happy to help.

 # Requirements
 The requirements varies from Windows to Linux.
 I'm gonna go over the more commonly used operating system, primarily because it's more complicated and that's what most FNF developers use.
 ## Windows